-By a bit of everything, we mean the camera sports a built-in zoom lens, which can go from very wide-angle to telephoto with features which will give you a taste of higher-end cameras.
-So, let’s check out the Panasonic and see how well it performs in this section of the camera market.
+By a bit of everything, we mean the camera sports a built-in zoom lens, which can go from very wide-angle to telephoto with features that will give you a taste of higher-end cameras.
+So, let’s check out the Panasonic LUMIX DC-FZ80 and see how well it performs in this section of the camera market.

 The basic look of the Panasonic LUMIX DC-FZ80 is very DSLR-like, just with a built-in 60x optical zoom.
 This equates to 20-1200mm and is wrapped around a 18.1MP 1/2.3-inch High Sensitivity MOS sensor.
 In many ways the same size sensor you would find on an entry-level camera.

 The ISO range isn’t phenomenal, but it’s a usable range of ISO 80-3200.
 There is built-in optical image stabilization, which should do some of the heavy lifting when you reach your ISO limit or need slower shutter speeds.